sahilrajput03/sahilrajput03.github.io/more/cmd vs linux.md

-REM To skip the following Python commands, put "REM" before them: python foo.py python bar.py
+REM To skip the following Python commands, put "REM" before them: python foo.py python bar.py echo "sahil .."
+#anthing printed with echo <message> will print independently of @echo off
 ```

 So, using the above command will not show the commands for which it is showing the output(It hides the commnad, but shows all output.)